goodwinj14/Eye-Wire-API-Image-Data-Pull/README.md

 Once you have replaced the file path with your own you can simply run the script and it will start downloading the information.
 The script will pull a hundred volumes from the Eye Wire API before terminating.
 To change the number of volumes being pulled simply edit the "while counter<100:" expression at the begging of the script.

 Inside the folder targeted by the file path you specified earlier the script will create a sub-directory of each of the volumes it pulls.
 Inside each volume will be eight chunks that will each have 128 individual 128x128 images.
 Each chunk folder is given a name with a x,y,z coordinate.
-The name specifies the position with the volume that the chunk lies.
+The name specifies the position inside the volume that the chunk is located.
 The image below should help clarify this.

 ![alt tag](https://raw.githubusercontent.com/goodwinj14/EyeWireAPI_Image_Data_Pull/master/eyeVolumeChunkCord.png)